 We met at the empty water tower.
 After entering the access area I immediately started to climb up the ladder, no saftey gear at all.
 Soon the Cheif and the IHS contract adminstrator were behind me as we ascended up the ladder, unsecured.
 I was pretty young and dumb, did I mention that fact?!

-I wonder why they followed me to this day and often assume it is an internal drive to compete or something becuas it sure was dangerous.
+I wonder why they followed me to this day and often assume it is an internal drive to compete or something because it sure was dangerous.

 On the descent my hand became very sweaty half-way down but we all made it down.

-Too bad we did not film this lack of safety.
+Too bad we did not film this lack of safety compliance, like most politicians I have encountered.